rolandtoth/FilterBox/README.md

 - selector with attribute: values will be gathered from the items's descendants (on `td` elements that has `data-email` attributes here)

 Note that when an extra filter attribute is matched, highlighting may not available as there's no visible HTML element to use.

+### filterAttr

+If you would like to set the name of the data-attribute FilterBox uses for filtering you can set it here.
+The `suffix` will be appended, if available.

+If `useDomFilter` (see below) is set to true then FilterBox will not add data-filter attributes but will use existing ones available on target items.

+### highlight

+If present, FilterBox will highlight the searched term in the main target.
+It can be ```true``` or an object with the following properties:

+- `style` is a CSS rule to use for highlighting, eg. `background: yellow`.
+You can also use CSS for styling, the corresponding element name is ```fbxhl```, and it gets the ```on``` class name (plus suffix, if set). when it's active (in CSS you can use ```fbxhl.on { ... }```).
+- `minChar` number of characters when highlight needs to be used.
+Recommended to set a value above 2 (default).

+### input

+The input element to enter search terms.
+This can be an existing node or a new one that FilterBox creates.

+If you set a CSS selector (`selector`) here and such element is available in the DOM, FilterBox will use that, otherwise adds a new one.

+You can set attributes for the input with the `attrs` object.

+Each property of the object will be added to the input, eg. setting `class: "form-input large"` will add two classes, `autocomplete: "off"` will set autocomplete off, and so on.

+Optionally you can set a `label` property for the input to prepend a label DOM node to the main input.

+### inputDelay

+Time in milliseconds to delay triggering filtering (default: 300).

+Increase this value if experiencing slow filtering, eg. on heavier DOM target.

+### keyNav

+If present, you can navigate through the items using the up/down arrows.
+It can be ```true``` or an object with the following properties:

+- `style` is a CSS rule to use for highlighting, eg. `background: #eee`.
+You can also use CSS for styling, the corresponding classname is ```filterbox-selected``` (plus suffix, if set).
+- `autoSelectFirst` whether to automatically select the first item (default: true)

+Tip: use the ```onEnter``` callback with the ```getSelectedItem()``` method to interact with the selected item on hitting enter.

 ### suffix